MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/suggested-replies.md

 ## Preview: Configure sales email summarization

+> [!IMPORTANT]
+> This feature is currently available only for public preview customers and is subject to change.

 You can control whether sellers can generate suggested email content that contains an automated recap of a recent recorded Teams meeting with sales contacts.

 1. In Viva Sales admin settings, select **Email**.